-The first version of the Mental Health Awareness Programme for adolescents was initially tested in nine countries, distributed over five continents.
-The study was carried out under the auspices and support of the World Psychiatric Association (WPA), the World Health Organization (WHO) and the International Association of Child and Adolescent Psychiatry and Allied Professions (IACAPAP), showing significant improvements in attitudes and behaviours of children, parents and teachers exposed to the program (Hoven CW et al., 2009).
-An updated version of the program, the Youth Aware of Mental Health (YAM) programme, was evaluated in a EU-wide Randomized Controlled Trial (RCT), namely the Saving and Empowering Young Lives in Europe (SEYLE) research project.
-The SEYLE-RCT research project was performed to evaluate and compare the effectiveness of different interventions for mental health promotion, suicide prevention and help-seeking behaviour among adolescents (Wasserman D et al., 2010; Carli et al., 2013; Wasserman D et al., 2015).
-The interventions included three different preventative approaches designed to empower key actors, namely: mental health professionals (Profscreen), teachers and other school staff (Question, Persuade, Refer: QPR, a gatekeeper training programme) and the pupils themselves (Youth Aware of Mental Health, YAM ).
+The Youth Aware of Mental Health (YAM) programme, was evaluated in a EU-wide Randomized Controlled Trial (RCT), namely the Saving and Empowering Young Lives in Europe (SEYLE) research project.
+The SEYLE-RCT research project was performed to evaluate and compare the effectiveness of different school-based interventions for mental health promotion and suicide prevention (Wasserman D et al., 2010; Carli et al., 2013; Wasserman D et al., 2015).
+The interventions included three different preventative approaches designed to empower key actors, namely: mental health professionals (Professional screening), teachers and other school staff (Question, Persuade, Refer: QPR, a gatekeeper training programme) and the pupils themselves (Youth Aware of Mental Health, YAM ).

 The three interventions were compared with a control group, which, for ethical reasons, comprised a minimal intervention.
 Structured evaluation questionnaires contained well-established psychometric scales, demographics, peer relationships, values, etc., which were administered to pupils at baseline, and at a 3-month and 12-month follow-up.
-A total of 12,395 pupils (mean age: 14.9) were recruited from 179 schools randomly selected in 11 European countries: Austria, Estonia, France, Germany, Hungary, Ireland, Israel, Italy, Romania, Slovenia and Spain, with Sweden serving as the coordinating centre.
+A total of 11,110 pupils (mean age: 14.9) were recruited from 168 schools randomly selected in 11 European Union countries: Austria, Estonia, France, Germany, Hungary, Ireland, Italy, Romania, Slovenia and Spain, with Sweden serving as the coordinating centre.

-Longitudinal analyses showed significant improvements in adolescent mental health with the active Youth Aware of Mental Health programme compared to the other two interventions and the control group, by effectively reducing depression, and negative emotional symptoms, The most important results were the significant reductions in incident suicide attempts, severe suicidal ideation and suicide plans, which are the utmost consequences of stress and mental health problems (Wasserman D et al., 2015).
+Longitudinal analyses showed significant improvements in adolescent mental health with the Youth Aware of Mental Health programme compared to the other two interventions and the control group, by effectively reducing depression, incident suicide attempts, incident severe suicidal ideation and suicide plans (Wasserman D et al., 2015), incident cases of moderate and severe depression (Hoven, et al. under review) .
 Furthermore, the YAM programme engendered understanding between pupils, encouraged peer support and allowed the pupils to get to know each other better, helping them to understand that they were not alone with their problems and thus they were more likely to seek help when needed.
 It was also very well received and appreciated by the adolescents, who found it a useful and inspiring experience (Wasserman C et al., 2012).
-YAM also helped adolescents who had existing mental health problems as the programme included facilitation of clinical evaluation and help.